Foundations of Black Hole Accretion Disk Theory: Three Destinations in Kerr's Strong Gravity

-The Paczy{\'n}ski-Wiita potential became a very handy tool for studying black hole astrophysics.
-It has been used in hundreds of papers on the subject and still has applicability today.
+The Paczy{\'n}ski--Wiita potential became a very handy tool for studying black hole astrophysics.
+It has been used in many papers on the subject and still has applicability today.
+The Schwarzschild and the Paczy{\'n}ski--Wiita expressions for the Keplerian angular momentum and locations of the marginally stable and marginally bound orbits (Section~\ref{sub-section-marginally-stable}) are identical.
+Similar, though less commonly adopted, pseudo-Newtonian potentials have also been found for Kerr (rotating) black holes~\cite{artemova_96,semerak_99,mukhopadhyay_02}.